Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Acknowledgements

 \section{Acknowledgements}

-The authors would like to gratefully acknowledge support from NSF CCF-1740551, NSF DMS-1810975, the program ``Learning in Machines and Brains'' of CIFAR, and faculty research awards.
-This work was first presented at the Women in Machine Learning Workshop in December 2019, for which the first author received travel funding from NSF IIS-1833154.
+The authors would like to thank the reviewers for their valuable comments that helped to improve the manuscript.
+The authors would like to gratefully acknowledge support from the National Science Foundation under grants NSF CCF-1740551 and NSF DMS-1810975, the program ``Learning in Machines and Brains'' of the Canadian Institute For Advanced Research, and faculty research awards.
+This work was first presented at the Women in Machine Learning Workshop in December 2019, for which the first author received travel funding from the National Science Foundation under grant NSF IIS-1833154.
+Part of this work was done while Corinne Jones was at the University of Washington.